jeremyaranas-hashicorp/ec2/terraform/vault-clusters/README.md

 # Create Vault Nodes on EC2

-This is a fork from https://github.com/hashicorp/learn-vault-raft/tree/main/raft-storage/aws
+This is a fork from https://github.com/hashicorp/learn-vault-raft/tree/main/raft-storage/aws.

 ---

-This will spin up 6 Vault nodes (3 for primary cluster and 3 for secondary cluster)
+This will spin up 6 Vault nodes (3 for the primary cluster and 3 for the secondary cluster)

 1. Set your AWS credentials
 2. Update `terraform.tfvars` and specify the `key_name`, be sure to set the correct